X-LANCE/BER/README.md

 **A6:** We list dataset in this [URL](https://github.com/liutaocode/AwesomeDiarizationDataset) and provide data and URL links to find the mentioned datasets.

-> If you have any other questions, feel free to propose an issue or send us [email](mailto:liutaw@sjtu.edu.cn).
+> If you have any other questions, feel free to propose an issue.

 ## Reference